Teradata/covalent/src/platform/markdown-navigator/README.md

   + List of IMarkdownNavigatorItems to be rendered
 + labels?: IMarkdownNavigatorLabels
   + Translated labels
-+ startAt?: IMarkdownNavigatorItem
++ startAt?: IMarkdownNavigatorItem | IMarkdownNavigatorItem[]
-  + Item to jump to
+  + Item or path to jump to
 + compareWith?: IMarkdownNavigatorCompareWith
   + Function used to find startAt item
   + Defaults to comparison by strict equality (===)